For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 Developing A Social Media Marketing Strategy

-Social media is becoming more difficult for businesses to market on.
+Social media is becoming more difficult for businesses to market.

 However, social media is still a great way for you to connect with your audience and build brand awareness.

-You must constantly change your social media marketing strategies because social media is constantly changing.
+You must constantly change your marketing strategies because social media is constantly changing.

 Take some time every week to see what is working for other businesses and see if you can start to implement some of their strategies.